RashadBrowne/NBA-Info/README.md

     *Added the lazy nightmode, weird graphical glitches around the cardview in the nightmode.
     *"app:cardBackgroundColor="@android:color/transparent"" solved this.

-    *Fully switched to both activties being fragments.
-The youtube api is still a bitch, it now crashes when nightmode activates or when it rotates in the detail activty.
+    *Fully switched to both activties being fragments. ~~The youtube api is still a bitch~~, it now crashes when nightmode activates or when it rotates in the detail activty.
-    *Its a mess at this point.
-Also screw the youtube api.
-    *But at least we have transitions between the fragments.
+    *Its a mess at this point. ~~Also screw the youtube api.~~ *But at least we have transitions between the fragments.
 Yeah they don't come with em naturally. #UseYaOwn!
     *And yes you need four animations for it to work.

-    *Without the default constructor for a fragment it will crash on config change
+    *Without the default constructor for a fragment or it will crash on config change.
+The detail activity used to crash as it couldn't find information it was calling on which was solved using "onsavedinstance()" and onrestoreinstance()

-#Tips:
+## Tips:

     *Keep the view-group that onbindviewholder() would be calling to simplified state as complex layouts slow down this function.
     **Text views can slow down the recycler views.